 The university wrote that if fraud is left unaddressed, it affects the university’s ability to create opportunities for qualified students to further their education.

-Opoku, Oppong, Nomobon Sowah-Nai and Henry Dabuo are being held on $100,000 bail in Northampton County Jail, according to judicial records.
+Opoku, Oppong, Nomobon Sowah-Nai and Henry Dabuo are currently being held in Northampton County Prison and are unable to post bail, according to judicial records.

 As of Monday morning, neither prosecuting nor defense attorneys have been assigned to the case, according to the district court’s office.